 “I just did a Summoning Charm.
 You know—Accio.
 And . . . they zoomed out of Dumbledore’s study window right into the girls’ dormitory.”

-Causes an object to fly to the caster, even over quite some distance; the target object is said to have been Summoned.
+The Summoning Charm causes an object to fly to the caster, even over quite some distance; the target object is said to have been Summoned.
 It would seem that the caster must know at least the general location of the object Summoned.

 History and Notes